CAI23sbP/BIPARS/README.md

 # BIPARS-PYTORCH

-BIPARS is a weight reward shaping method, which is called bypass
+bi-level optimization of parameterized reward shaping(BIPARS) is a weight reward shaping method, which is called bypass

 ## References